triangular facet Triangular facet, Cortez Mountains, Nevada

 Project Summary

-The focus of this project is the dynamics of a system of intraplate normal faults in the Basin and Range Province and Tibet using geologic mapping, tectonic geomorphology, paleoseismology, geochronology, and thermochronology on range fronts faults.
-In the Basin and Range Province, our research is motivated in part by ongoing GPS studies of contemporary strain accumulation across the Province.
-In light of these studies of strain accumulation patterns, it is timely to obtain a precise chronology of late Quaternary strain release across the province.
-The two datasets in combination would provide a basis for modeling the dynamics of Basin and Range faulting.
-In Tibet, our research is motivated by the observation that extension is ongoing in a region of continental collision, convergence, and profound crustal thickening.
+These projects center is on the dynamics of a system of intraplate normal faults in the Basin and Range Province and Himalayan-Tibetan orogen using geologic mapping, tectonic geomorphology, paleoseismology, geochronology, and thermochronology on range front and orogen parallel normal faults.
+In the Basin and Range Province, research goals include placing geologic constraints on geodynamic hypotheses proposed for the forces that drive extension, comparing geologic fault slip rates (strain release) with geodetic studies of contemporary strain accumulation across the province, and landscape evolution.
+In Himalayan-Tibetan orogen, our research is motivated by the observation that extension is ongoing in a region of continental collision, convergence, and profound crustal thickening.
+Our research goals center on deciphering the geologic and tectonic processes that drive extension orthogonal and parallel to the orogen.

 Jeff Lee home Geological Sciences home CWU home